-Stakeholders, including BHS Director, CORs, Deputy Directors, QI Chief, Program Managers, County or Contractor QI staff, or other designated staff may make a request at any time for a clinical case review.
-Specific requests for case reviews should be coordinated through the QM Unit by contacting QIMatters.hhas@sdcounty.ca.gov.
+Stakeholders, including BHS Director, CORs, Deputy Directors, QA Chief, Program Managers, County or Contractor QA staff, or other designated staff may make a request at any time for a clinical case review.
+Specific requests for case reviews should be coordinated through the QA Unit by contacting QIMatters.hhsa@sdcounty.ca.gov.
+Please Note: The Critical Incident RCA Worksheet is required for San Diego County operated programs per current HHSA/MHS requirements.

-Please Note:

-The Serious Incident RCA Worksheet is required for San Diego County operated programs per current HHSA/MHS General Administration Policies and Procedures.
-San Diego County Contracted programs may use the Serious Incident RCA Worksheet or some other process that is approved by their Legal Entity.
-It is recommended that programs not choosing to use the Serious Incident RCA Worksheet ensure that the process they do use incorporates best practices for their analysis of findings (see http://www.jointcommission.org/sentinel_event.aspx for more info on RCA).
-Technical assistance is available by request through QIMatters.hhsa@sdcounty.ca.gov RCA training is offered on a quarterly basis.
+General Administration Policies and Procedures

+San Diego County Contracted programs may use the Critical Incident RCA Worksheet or some other process that is approved by their Legal Entity.
+It is recommended that programs not choosing to use the Critical Incident RCA Worksheet ensure that the process they do use incorporates best practices for their analysis of findings.
+Technical assistance is available by request through QIMatters.hhsa@sdcounty.ca.gov.
+RCA training is offered quarterly.

-Level One Serious Incident Reporting on Weekends and Holidays
+Critical Incident Reporting on Weekends and Holidays

-Level One Serious Incidents are required reporting for Legal Entity (LE) behavioral health programs on weekends and holidays to the QM Unit and Designated County Staff.
-This requirement does not apply to Level Two serious incidents.

-Follow this procedure for reporting a Level One Serious Incident on Weekends and Holidays.
+Critical Incidents are required reporting for Legal Entity (LE) behavioral health programs on weekends and holidays to the QA Unit and Designated County Staff.
+This requirement does not apply to Non-Critical incidents.
+Follow this procedure for reporting a Critical Incident on Weekends and Holidays:

-- 1. For a Level One Serious Incident, call the QM SIR Line and report the incident. - 2.
-Each LE will identify key Senior Level staff (1-3) that are designated as the main contact person(s) for their programs needing to report a Level One incident on weekends and holidays.
-This LE designated staff will report the Level One incident by calling or leaving a message with all required information including a call back number for the County Designated Staff.
-Each LE will be provided the contact phone numbers of the County Designated Staff. - 3.
-Program staff should only be reporting the Level One Serious Incident to their LE designated staff.
+- 1. For a Critical Incident, submit the notification to QI Matters as soon as possible from awareness of the incident occurrence. - 2.
+Each LE will identify key Senior Level staff (1-3) that are designated as the main contact person(s) for their programs needing to report Critical incidents on weekends and holidays.
+This LE designated staff will report the Critical Incident by calling and/or leaving a message with all required information including their call back number to the County Designated Staff.
+Each LE will be provided with the contact phone numbers of their County Designated Staff. - 3.
+Program staff should only be reporting the Critical Incident to their LE designated staff.
 Program staff should not be directly contacting the County Designated Staff. - 4.
-Report Level One Serious Incidents to the County Designated Staff on weekends and holidays between the hours of 8:00am 8:00pm (reporting hours).
-If you have a Serious Incident that occurs outside of reporting hours, then report the Serious Incident on the next or same day during reporting hours.
-This requirement is only for Level One Serious Incidents. - 5.
+Report Critical Incidents to the County Designated Staff on weekends and holidays between the hours of 8:00am 8:00pm (reporting hours).
+If you have a Critical Incident that occurs outside of reporting hours, then report the Critical Incident on the next or same day during reporting hours.
+This requirement is only for Critical Incidents. - 5.
 Weekend Coverage is defined as Saturday and Sunday.
 Holiday Coverage is defined as any designated County Holiday. - 6.
-County designated staffs are identified in priority contact order as: - 1) Adult SOC Assistant Deputy Director A/OA Providers - 2) CYF SOC Assistant Deputy Director CYF Providers - 3) Director; BHS (third back up).
+County designated staff are identified in priority contact order as: - a.
+Adult SOC Assistant Deputy Director Adult/Older Adult Providers - b.
+Children, Youth & Families SOC Assistant Deputy Director Children, Youth & Families Providers - c.
+Director; BHS (third back up).